vpinball/vpinball/docs/Build Differences.md

 Beside the graphic backend flavor, VPX is provided as:
 - a full featured editor and player for Windows system
-- a standalone player for other platforms, targeted at devices supporting Vulkan, OpenGL 4.1 (desktop) or OpenGL ES 3.0 (mobile and single-board computer) with GLSL 3.0.
+- a standalone player for other platforms, targeted at devices supporting Vulkan (desktop and single-board computer), Metal (Apple devices) or OpenGL ES 3.0 with GLSL 3.0 (mobile and single-board computer).

 ## BGFX